 - 2.24 Carry forward is a mechanism for transferring budgetary resources from one year to the next, or vice versa.
-This will be determined during the production of the Statement of Accounts. - 2.25 The Cabinet is responsible for approving changes to the Council's Revenue Budget arising from the carry forward process. - 2.26 The Cabinet is responsible for recommending changes to the Revenue Budget arising from the carry forward process. - 2.267 If the carry forward process is to be applied, there will be a presumption that underspending will only be allowed subject to a Directorate managing its resources in line with its agreed budget.
-All overspendings may be recovered in the following financial year following the advice of the Director of Finance. - 2.278 The Council, in determining the Revenue Budget for a particular year, will review any arrangements for carry forward for that year and can change the guidance on advice from the Director of Finance.
+This will be determined during the production of the Statement of Accounts. - 2.25 The Cabinet is responsible for approving changes to the Council's Revenue Budget arising from the carry forward process. - 2.26 If the carry forward process is to be applied, there will be a presumption that the carrying forward of any underspending will only be allowed subject to a

+Directorate managing its resources in line with its agreed budget.
+All overspendings may be recovered in the following financial year following the advice of the Director of Finance.

+2.27 The Council, in determining the Revenue Budget for a particular year, will review any arrangements for carry forward for that year and can change the guidance on advice from the Director of Finance.